 Reunification Palace was the base of Vietnamese General Ngo Dinh Diem until his death in 1963.
 It made its name in global history in 1975.
 A tank belonging to the North Vietnamese Army crashed through its main gate, ending the Vietnam War.
 Today, it's a must-visit for tourists in Ho Chi Minh City.

-The palace is like a time capsule frozen in 1975 with two of the original tanks used in the capture of the palace parked in the grounds.
-Originally the site of the Nordom Palace also known as the Governor’s Palace its first role was as a home and workplace for the then French Governor of Cochinchina.
-The Reunification Palace is a landmark not to be missed by any tourist visiting Ho Chi Minh City.
-Surrounded by lush tropical gardens, the palace hides secret rooms, antique furniture and a command bunker within its eerie corridors.
-The Reunification Palace is still in use to host occasions including APEC summits and national events of significant importance.
+The palace is like a time capsule frozen in 1975.
+You can see two of the original tanks used in the capture of the palace parked in the grounds.
+Reunification Palace was the home and workplace of the French Governor of Cochin-China.
+It has lush gardens, secret rooms, antique furniture, and a command bunker.
+It's still in use to host important occasions in Ho Chi Minh, including APEC summits.

 Reunification Palace Highlights

-The Reunification Palace is a five-storey building with the basement housing a warren of tunnels, a war room and telecommunications centre.
-The war command room still has maps on its walls and period telecommunications equipment on display, whilst adjoining basement rooms feature war propaganda materials.
-Other areas of interest are the third floor featuring a card playing room, a fourth floor which once had a casino and was used for entertaining guests and a rooftop terrace with a heliport.
+The Reunification Palace has five levels.
+The basement features tunnels, a war room and telecommunications centre.
+The war command room has original maps on its walls.
+Period telecommunications equipment are also on display.
+Its adjoining basement rooms display war propaganda materials.
+On the third floor, there's a card playing room while the fourth houses a casino.
+Reunification Palace's rooftop terrace is fitted with a heliport.